WellenBreitner/WellenBreitner/README.md

 - 👋 Hi, I’m @WellenBreitner
-- 👀 I’m interested in Cyber security/Game developer/Web developer
+- 👀 I’m interested in Cyber security/ Web and Mobile developer
-- 🌱 I’m currently learning cyber security and unity
+- 🌱 I’m currently learning cyber security and Android
 - 📫 How to reach me instagram : @wellenhan and email : wellenhan45@gmail.com

 <!---